Technology Law

 Do Pretoria tech buyers face any specific regulatory issues compared to Johannesburg or Cape Town?

 Substantively no — POPIA, ECTA, the Copyright Act 98 of 1978, the Cybercrimes Act 19 of 2020 and the Consumer Protection Act all apply uniformly across SA.
-Pretoria-specific practical considerations include: proximity to the Information Regulator (Pretoria-based, easier in-person engagement on POPIA matters), the State IT Agency procurement environment, and Department of Communications and Digital Technologies policy proximity for AI and cloud matters.
-The National Data and Cloud Policy emerged from the Pretoria policy environment and remains influential for any company selling into government.
+Pretoria-specific practical considerations are the presence of the Pretoria-based bodies — the State IT Agency (SITA) procurement environment and the Department of Communications and Digital Technologies (DCDT) — which shape AI, data and cloud policy for anyone selling into government.
+(The Information Regulator, by contrast, is based in Braamfontein, Johannesburg, and most submissions to it are made via its online portal.)
+The DCDT's National Data and Cloud Policy remains influential for any company selling into government.

 Is the firm able to advise Pretoria companies on cross-border or international tech agreements?

 Yes.
 South African software & technology agreements routinely involve foreign counterparties — US SaaS vendors, EU cloud providers, UK partners.
-The firm regularly advises Pretoria companies on POPIA s 72 cross-border transfer mechanics, exchange control implications of foreign SaaS spend under the SARB regulations, withholding tax treatment under section 35 of the Income Tax Act, and governing law / jurisdiction negotiation against foreign supplier terms.
+The firm regularly advises Pretoria companies on POPIA s 72 cross-border transfer mechanics, exchange control implications of foreign SaaS spend under the SARB regulations, royalties withholding tax under sections 49A to 49G of the Income Tax Act (and when a SaaS payment is a royalty rather than a service fee), and governing law / jurisdiction negotiation against foreign supplier terms.

 Can a Pretoria attorney represent me if I am incorporated outside Gauteng?